mmu-webdesign/Level4-web-term-1/CSS/css01/03-applying-css.md

 ### The correct path

 The `href` attribute of the `<link>` element needs to reference a file on your file system.
 In the example above, the CSS file is in the same folder as the HTML document, but you could place it somewhere else and adjust the path.

-Here are two examples:
+#### Here are two example paths:

-- Inside a subdirectory called styles inside the current directory (as per Repl.it)
+- Inside a subdirectory called `styles` inside the current directory.

 ```
 <link rel="stylesheet" href="styles/style.css">
 ```

-- Go up one directory level, then inside a subdirectory called styles
+- Go up one directory level, then inside a subdirectory called `styles`.

 ```
 <link rel="stylesheet" href="../styles/style.css">
 ```

 ### The file name

 - We are using `style.css`